BrickMMO/hackathon-set/firestation.markdown

 function goToLocation(emergencyLocation)
 {
- use the map and the emergencyLocation to get the route for the firestruck }
+ use the map and the emergencyLocation to get the route for the firetruck }

-IF firestruck == available
+IF firetruck == available
 goToLocation()
 emergency = false

 ELSE
-wait for firestruck to be available
+wait for firetruck to be available

 ELSE emergency is false